Infomaker/NPWriterPluginBundle/plugins/se.infomaker.ximauthor/README.md

 ## Configuration
-In the `data` section of the plugin configuration, the `noSearch` entry may be set to true to disable search
+In the `data` section of the plugin configuration, the `noSearch` entry may be set to true to disable search.

+The configuration entry `handleConceptAuthors` decides whether the plugin should create authors as `Concepts or not`.

 ```json
 {